swimlane/techpubs-knowledgecenter/docs/turbine_ug/Content/marketplace/select-template-and-send-a-message.rst

 recipient can respond to the message with one of the predefined actions.
 Upon response, the invoking record is updated to indicate that a response was received and what response was selected by the recipient.
-Specifically, the Collaboration Solution Status field is set to Response Received and the Response Action field is set to the action that was selected by the recipient.
+Specifically, the Collaboration Extension Status field is set to Response Received and the Response Action field is set to the action that was selected by the recipient.

 **Note**: Further responses to the same message will *not* be recorded.
 You receive an automated message indicating that a response has already